Mary Pope Osborne: Magic Tree House series

 Mary Pope Osborne's most prolific work has been the Magic Tree House series.
 The series has sold more than 134 million books worldwide since its debut in 1992 and as of 2007 the series had spent a total 132 weeks on The New York Times Best Seller list.
 Owing to the successful sales of the books, Osborne for many years resisted efforts to commercialize the characters and books wanting them to live in the imaginations of children.

 The first of the Magic Tree House books, Dinosaurs Before Dark, was published in 1992.
 She was initially inspired to write the books while working in a teen homeless shelter and realizing that for the teens writing themselves into stories taking place in the Himalayas or Serengeti had a major effect on them.
 Osborne says she tried writing the book seven different ways before finding a way that worked."
 It introduces the main characters of Jack and Annie, a brother and sister duo of adventurers who are transported to different areas of time thanks to the titular magic treehouse.
 The first book established the format for future books and introduced recurring characters Morgan le Fay and Merlin, as part of the Arthurian motifs.
-Osborne says she is more like Jack but wishes she was more like Annie.
+Osborne says she is more like Jack but wishes she were more like Annie.

 Osborne tends to place small cliffhangers at the end of each chapter, which has been highlighted as one of the major reasons for the appeal of the books within their target age group.
 Another important factor in their success is the educational nature of the series.
 The books are cited for their ability to interest students in history and Osborne’s usage of vocabulary encourages young readers to learn new words and for their promoting gratitude and cross-cultural understanding in its readers.